 Karla Neumann Smiley is a campus minister at University of Idaho and also serves part time at Troy Lutheran Church.
 She has been a part of the Spirituality & Arts Team since its inception and is a facilitator for the Embracing the Artistic Call cohort.
 “The Monastery community and its gift of hospitality is a spiritual support for me.
 I am reminded that my creative practice is a form of spiritual expression and, like prayer, an important piece of a balanced life.”

 Theresa Henson responds to life in a variety of ways including writing, sculpting, and music.
 She is also the Monastery’s director of creative services.
 She graduated with degrees in English and Art Studio from U.C.
 Santa Barbara and also holds a M.A. in Transforming Spirituality from Seattle University’s School of Theology and Ministry.
+She studies the intersections of faith, beauty, and the imagination.
 One of her favorite quotes is from N. Scott Momaday: “We are what we imagine.
 Our very existence consists in our imagination of ourselves.
 Our best destiny is to imagine, at least, completely, who and what, and that we are.
 The greatest tragedy that can befall us is to go unimagined.”
 Learn more at www.theresahenson.net…

 Reviews from previous EAC participants: